accounts-js/accounts/README.md

 problem with passport.js in that regard is that it is designed to work with connect middlewares and adapter code is needed to plug into let's say a WS transport.
 We currently implemented our own local strategy just to make sense out of basic accounts packages.
-In the near future it will be separated into its own package.
+In the near future, it will be separated into its own package.

 ### Why not refactor out the Meteor accounts suite?